WDI-HoneyBadger/hw-w10d03-activerecord-basics-rails-review/README.md

   ```
 - What is an API?
   ```
-  ITS A WEP SITE WITH DATA BUT HAS NO VIEWS or apis have no fiends btw
+  ITS A WEB SITE WITH DATA BUT HAS NO VIEWS or apis have no fiends btw
   ```